-Proper detoxification means monitoring vital signs to regulate heart rate and breathing, and helping you manage withdrawal symptoms at a safe level.
+Proper detoxification means monitoring vital signs to regulate heart rate and breathing and helping you manage withdrawal symptoms at a safe level.
 Seizures can occur during withdrawal, but with medical supervision, you’re in good hands to safely heal.

 How Is Alcoholism Treated?

 One of the most important things to understand about alcoholism is that it’s a disease.
 How is this possible?
-Alcoholism is addiction, and addiction affects health of the mind, body, and spirit.
+Alcoholism is an addiction, and addiction affects the health of the mind, body, and spirit.
 Treatment must address each aspect of health to be effective.

 At AlcoholTreatment.net, we recognize alcoholism as the disease it is, and work to treat it as such.
 Each person is as unique as the treatment he or she needs, so custom, individualized treatment plans are key to achieving long-term sobriety.